mekki54-cmd/WarOnCancer/README.md

 # WarOnCancer
-Repo for war on cancer project
+Repo for WCMQ War On Cancer